craftercms/docs/source/developers/remote-assets.rst

 Remote Assets
 -------------

-Remote assets are binary files, typically images, videos, pdf documents, etc. which are hosted outside of Crafter Studio.
-Remote assets could be hosted in AWS, Box or some other server accessed through WebDAV, CMIS. etc.
+Remote assets are binary files, typically images, videos, pdf documents, etc. which are hosted outside of Crafter CMS.
+Remote assets could be hosted in AWS S3 or compatible storage, Box or some other server accessed through WebDAV, CMIS. etc.

-Various data sources are available to help manage/use assets hosted outside of Crafter Studio in your site.
+Various data sources are available to help manage/select assets hosted outside of Crafter CMS in your site.
 The ``Developer`` section contains some examples on how to store assets remotely, such as :ref:`use-s3-to-store-assets` and :ref:`use-box-to-store-assets`.
-The ``Site Administrators`` section contains information on how to configure Crafter Studio to access services used for storing assets remotely here: :ref:`studio-configuration`.
+The ``Site Administrators`` section contains information on how to configure Crafter CMS to access services used for storing assets remotely here: :ref:`studio-configuration`.

-Crafter Studio by default has the remote assets controller open up the remote repository for read access via the URL pattern ``/remote-assets/STORE-TYPE/PROFILE-ID/PATH-TO-ASSET``, where:
+Browser access to remote assets on your site is provided by Crafter Engine's remote assets controller via the URL pattern ``/remote-assets/STORE-TYPE/PROFILE-ID/PATH-TO-ASSET``, where:

    * **STORE-TYPE** the remote repository storage used, for our example above, **S3**
    * **PROFILE-ID** ID used to refer to remote repository profile